zkWildfire/PyShell/docs/motivation.md

 echo "This will not be printed."
 ```

-Batch does not offer an equivalent feature, instead requiring developers to
+But Batch does not offer an equivalent feature, instead requiring developers to
 write multiple extra lines to accomplish the same functionality:
 ```bat title="error.bat"
 dir "C:\foo"